 Although people with type 2 diabetes may not have specific symptoms, an increase in thirst is one symptom that is characteristic of the condition.
 The increased thirst can accompany other symptoms like frequent urination, feelings of unusual hunger, dry mouth, and weight gain or loss.

 Sexual problems can occur as a result of type 2 diabetes.
 Since diabetes can damage the blood vessels and nerves in the sex organs, decreased sensation can develop, potentially leading to difficulties with orgasm.
 Vaginal dryness in women and impotence in men are other complications of diabetes.
 Estimates suggest that between 35% and 70% of men with diabetes will eventually suffer from impotence.
-Statistics for women show that about one-third of women with diabetes will have some kind of sexual dysfunction.
+Statistics for women show that about one-third of women with diabetes will have some sexual dysfunction.